Timeline

 Founded by Lesley Tarleton in 1975 and registered as a charity just 4 years later Freshfields Animal Rescue has for over 40 years, provided a place of refuge and rehabilitation to the thousands of animals who have found their way to our door.
 With us and through us, the unwanted, abandoned, neglected and abused have each found their second chance at life.

 In 1986 we opened our Rescue and Rehoming Centre at East Lodge Farm in Ince Blundell.
 Beginning with the rescue of dogs and cats, our work expanded to provide sanctuary for rabbits, guinea pigs, and other small animals, as well as farm animals, wildlife and birds.
-In 2002 we were gifted a smallholding in Wales which became our second rescue site and home to 35 horses and ponies, later extending to cattery and Farm.
+In 2002 we were gifted a smallholding in Wales which was to become the second branch of Freshfields Animal Rescue and home to 35 horses and ponies.

-Today, across our two sites we provide care, support, medical attention and the chance to thrive for around 500 animals and wildlife at any time.
-This work is underpinned by our pro-active rehabilitation, rehoming and release programmes along with our community work.
+Today, across our two sites the charity provides care, support, medical attention and the chance to thrive for a cycle of around 550 animals and wildlife.
+This work is underpinned by our pro-active rehabilitation, rehoming and release programmes along with our community outreach work.

 1975